-After this test the alternator the alternator circuit breaker has to be pushed in again.
+After this test the alternator has to be switched "ON" again, the alternator circuit breaker, if installed, has to be pushed in again.

 TAKEOFF

 POWER CHECK

 It is important to check full load engine operation early in the takeoff roll.
 Any signs of rough engine operation or sluggish engine acceleration is good cause for discontinuing the takeoff.
 If this occurs, you are justified in making a thorough full load static runup before another takeoff is attempted.